GVAC & GVA Financial Policies and Procedures

 11.1 PETTY CASH Any GVA petty cash fund, not to exceed $1,000, shall be maintained in the custody of the Office Manager with oversight of the GVA Principal.

-11.2 PURCHASE ORDERS Purchase orders may be used, in the discretion of the Chief Executive Officer or the Chief Financial Officer under supervision of the Chief Executive Officer, as follows:
+11.2 PURCHASE ORDERS Purchase orders may be used, in the discretion of the Executive Director or the Chief Financial Officer under supervision of the Executive Director, as follows:

 11.2.1 The GVA Principal will be responsible for the review of purchase orders originating from other employees.
 A purchase order (a PO) request will be completed by the individual requesting a purchase.
 The individual will submit the PO to the Principal for review.
 PO’s that are consistent with the budget and within the scope of the authority of the individual requesting the purchase may be approved by the Principal.

-11.2.2 Availability of funds is checked at time of approval.
+11.2.2 Availability of funds is checked at the time of approval.
 All purchases must be charged to the correct budgetary account (not only where funds are available).
-The approved copy maintained by the GVCC Accounting Manager will list the budget line item(s) related to the PO for tracking purposes.
+The approved copy maintained by the GVAC Accounting Manager will list the budget line item(s) related to the PO for tracking purposes.

 11.2.6 The purchasing power of the Academy or the Collaborative shall not be used to obtain goods or services for the private use of any employee.